vertica/vertica-kubernetes/CONTRIBUTING.md

 ```

-## Step 7: Make a Pull Request
+## 7. Create a Pull Request

-When you think your work is ready to be pulled into *vertica-kubernetes*, you should create a pull request(PR) at GitHub.
+When your work is ready to be pulled into *vertica-kubernetes*, you should create a pull request (PR) at GitHub.

-A good pull request means:
+A good pull request has:
  - commits with one logical change in each
  - well-formed messages for each commit
- - documentation and tests, if needed
+ - documentation and tests, if applicable

-Go to your fork in GitHub and [make a Pull Request](https://help.github.com/articles/creating-a-pull-request/) to `vertica:main`.
+Go to your fork in GitHub, and [create a Pull Request](https://help.github.com/articles/creating-a-pull-request/) to `vertica:main`.

 ### About CI
 Unit tests are run automatically for each commit in the PR.
-About end-to-end tests, they are triggered when a new PR is opened and for next commits in the PR, you can run them manually by selecting the workflow among the list in the "Actions" section of github.
+End-to-end tests (e2e) are triggered when a new PR is opened.
+After you create the PR, you can run e2e tests manually for each subsequent commit by selecting the workflow among the list in the **Actions** section of Github.

 ### Sign the CLA
-Before we can accept a pull request, we first ask people to sign a Contributor License Agreement (or CLA).
-We ask this so that we know that contributors have the right to donate the code.
-You should notice a comment from **CLAassistant** on your pull request page, follow this comment to sign the CLA electronically.
+Before we accept a pull request, we ask contributors to sign a Contributor License Agreement (CLA) to confirm they have the right to donate the code.
+To electronically sign the CLA, follow the comment from **CLAassistant** on your pull request page.

 ### Review
 Pull requests are usually reviewed within a few days.
+To address comments:
-If there are comments to address, apply your changes in new commits, rebase your branch and force-push to the same branch, re-run the test suite to ensure tests are still passing.
+1. Apply your changes in new commits.
+2. Rebase your branch and force-push to the same branch.
+3. Re-run the test suite to ensure that tests are still passing.

-In order to produce a clean commit history, our maintainers would do squash merging once your PR is approved, which means combining all commits of your PR into a single commit in the master branch.
+To produce a clean commit history, our maintainers do squash merging after your PR is approved.
+Squash merging combines all of your PR commits into a single commit in the master branch.

 After your pull request is merged, you can safely delete your branch and pull the changes from the upstream repository.